smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.5.1 =
+- **Account Attribute block** – now fully inherits typography from the parent page/template; no more manual font overrides.
+- **Admin site selector** – added a filter that lets you search your site list by name or primary domain, ideal for agencies with many projects.

 = 1.5.0 =
 - **New Elementor widgets**
   - **Gatey Authenticator** – drag-and-drop the full authenticator without touching shortcodes; every pattern attribute (screen, variation, language, etc.) is editable via native Elementor controls.